Smocked Building Project

 Annie Coggan, Silkscreen Edition LITTLE SMOCKED BUILDINGS, Edition 35, Printed by Kingsland Editions

-Furthermore, Annie will teach a series of smocking workshops that outline the history of the craft and show the “how-to’s” and “what could be's” by passing on this haptic knowledge.
+Furthermore, Annie will teach a series of smocking workshops at North Tawton Community Centre that outline the history of the craft and show the “how-to’s” and “what could be's” by passing on this haptic knowledge.
+On Sunday 11th January Annie will teach the honeycomb stitch that Ishe is working with to Smock the Building and on Saturday 17th January, Annie will teach the bird beak stitch.

 Corn Harvesting at Rill, Buckfastleigh, c.
 1911, Devon Rural Archives.